engkimbs/factoryflow/README.md

 # Features

 # TBD
-* **Spec Check** - check spec based on standard information stored in RDBMS.
+* **Spec Check** - Check spec based on standard information stored in RDBMS.
 Filter informal sensor value or process other business logic.
-* **Statistics Calculation** - calculate statistics value like average over the minute, hour.
+* **Statistics Calculation** - Calculate statistics value like average over the minute, hour.
 * **UI for statistical information and realtime monitor** - UI for monitoring statistics sensor value or trace sensor value in realtime